ChainSafe/ChainBridge/README.md

 cp .env.example .env
 ```

+Environment variables that need to come from Secrets are marked # TODO: Move to Secrets Storage

 ### Local Build and Setup

 To build and set up the local environment, run the following commands.